Asymptotic Distributions and Rates of Convergence for Random Forests via Generalized U-statistics: Background

-where $\omega$ denotes i.i.d. randomness, independent of the original data.
-The $\rho$ denote i.i.d.
-Bernoulli random variables indicating whether a certain subsample is selected and $\P(\rho=1) = N/{n \choose s}$. \end{define} In keeping with the classical language, when $N={n \choose s}$, we refer to the estimator in \cref{eqn:gu} as a \emph{generalized complete} U-statistic and denote it as $U_{n,s,\omega}$.
-When $N < {n \choose s}$, we call such estimators \emph{generalized incomplete} U-statistics.
+where $\omega$ denotes i.i.d.\ randomness, independent of the original data.
+The $\rho$ denotes i.i.d.\ Bernoulli random variables determining which subsamples are selected and $\P(\rho=1) = N/{n\choose s}$.
+The actual number of subsamples selected is given by $\hat{N} = \sum \rho$ where $\E[\hat{N}] = N$.
+When $N={n\choose s}$, the estimator in \cref{eqn:gu} is a generalized complete U-statistic and is denoted as $U_{n,s,\omega}$.
+When $N < {n\choose s}$, these estimators are generalized incomplete U-statistics. \end{definition}